zacaryfettig/Terraform-Templates/Azure Wordpress Container Instances/readme.md

 Template objective is hosting a .net web app with SQL database while maintaining connection security from the SQL Database to the web app.

 ## Resources created in Template
-* App Service: Hosting Web App using App Service
+* Application Gateway: Layer 7 load balancer with WAF.
+Privatly connects Azure Container Instances to the internet.

+* Container Instances: Hosting Wordpress on a container using the Wordpress Docker Image.

 * Azure SQL Database Server: Creation of Azure Databases server resource